Laying the groundwork: Schuyler girls prove they belong in first-ever girls state tournament

 Schuyler finished with about 15 on the roster and three that came up one win short of state in consolation semifinal losses.
 Two of those three losses were to teammates.

-Both the girls ad coach Wemhoff were proud of what was accomplished in year one, but they also can't wait to get started on year two.
+Both the girls and coach Wemhoff were proud of what was accomplished in year one, but they also can't wait to get started on year two.

 "We're still young.
 We only have one senior this year, and all these girls are coming back.
 Now, they can see how tough it can be but how much fun it can be to be in the spotlight," coach Wemhoff said.
 "They grew together as a team throughout the season; you could just see that.
 They wanted to work together to win trophies to bring home because everybody back home got excited.
 The pride they get from this and they can continue to carry on is huge for our future."